CHINESE SECRET SOCIETIES / "FREEMASONS"

 The Special Archive at the University of British Columbia in Vancouver has several Chee Kung Tong membership slips with Tianyun dates equivalent to 1908.
 The former Chee Kung Tong headquarters in Victoria and Vancouver, both now owned by the Dart Coon clubs of those cities, have shrines with fine gilded carvings made, according to their Tianyun dates, after 1905 [Figs. 4-5].

 John Day in Oregon is the only other place in North America where, so far, we have seen Tianyun-dated objects.
-The archive of the Kam Wah Chong 金花昌博物馆Museum has two cloth slips issued to the famous herbal physician, Doc Hay [aka Wu Yuxue].
-Hay had joined the Portland Chee Kung Tong in 1907 and had donated six dollars for the 1908 rebuilding of the earthquake-ravaged Chee Kung Tong headquarters in San Francisco [Figs. 7-8].
+The archive of the Kam Wah Chong 金花昌博物馆Museum has two cloth slips issued to Jim Lee (伍郁學 Wu Yuxue), an associate of the famous herbal physician, Doc Hay.
+Lee had joined the Portland Chee Kung Tong in 1907 and had donated six dollars for the 1908 rebuilding of the earthquake-ravaged Chee Kung Tong headquarters in San Francisco [Figs. 7-8].

 Fig. 1.
 Boards with dedicatory couplets flank the door of the Won Lim Temple (or Joss House), Weaverville, California.